Dmitriyrus99/custom-erpnext/ferum_custom/docs/entity_relationship_model.md

 ### Customer

 - Standard ERPNext doctype representing a client (organization or individual) who receives services.
-- Each Customer can have multiple Service Projects and Service Requests associated with it.
+- Each Customer can have multiple Projects and Issues associated with it.
-- Customers also have related Service Objects (assets at the customer’s site).
+- Customers also have related Assets (assets at the customer’s site).
-- In the ERD, Customer is linked one-to-many with ServiceProject and ServiceObject.
+- In the ERD, Customer is linked one-to-many with Project and Asset.

-### ServiceProject
+### Project

-- A custom DocType for maintenance contracts/projects.
+- A standard DocType for maintenance contracts/projects.
 - It represents an ongoing service agreement with a customer.
 - Fields include project name, start/end dates, status (e.g.
 - Active, Completed), contract amount, and a link to the Customer.
-- A ServiceProject may cover multiple ServiceObjects – those are listed via a child table ProjectObjectItem.
+- A Project may cover multiple Assets – those can be linked directly or managed separately.
-- In the ERD, ServiceProject is one-to-many with ProjectObjectItem, and also one-to-many with ServiceRequest (since many requests can happen under one project).
+- In the ERD, Project is one-to-many with Issue (since many issues can happen under one project).

-### ServiceObject
+### Asset

-- A custom DocType representing a specific asset or location that requires service.
+- A standard DocType representing a specific asset or location that requires service.
 - For example, a building’s fire alarm panel, sprinkler system, etc.
 - Fields include object name, location/address, type of equipment, and a link to the Customer (who owns it).
-- In implementation, ServiceObject also may have a field linking to the current ServiceProject (if under contract) – ensuring an object is tied to at most one active project at a time.
+- In implementation, Asset also may have a field linking to the current Project (if under contract) – ensuring an asset is tied to at most one active project at a time.
-- ServiceObject is connected to ServiceRequest (one object can have many requests over time) and to ProjectObjectItem (if listed under a project).
+- Asset is connected to Issue (one asset can have many issues over time).

-### ProjectObjectItem

-- A child table DocType used within ServiceProject to enumerate the Service Objects included.
-- Each ProjectObjectItem links one ServiceObject to the parent ServiceProject.
-- This effectively creates a many-to-many relationship between ServiceProject and ServiceObject (over time an object might appear in different projects, but not concurrently due to validation).
-- In the ERD, ProjectObjectItem has foreign keys to ServiceProject (its parent) and ServiceObject.

-### ServiceRequest
+### Issue

-- The DocType for service tickets or maintenance requests.
+- The DocType for service tickets or maintenance issues.
-- Fields include a title/description of the issue, type (routine or emergency), links to Customer, ServiceProject, and/or ServiceObject (so the request is tied to a specific contract and asset), priority level, status, assignment (engineer), and timestamps (reported time, start time, completion time).
+- Fields include a subject/description of the issue, type (routine or emergency), links to Customer, Project, and/or Asset (so the issue is tied to a specific contract and asset), priority level, status, assignment (engineer), and timestamps (creation time, resolution time).
-- ServiceRequest has a one-to-many relationship with attachments (photos/docs) and a one-to-one (or one-to-many, but practically one) relationship with ServiceReport (each request will produce at most one ServiceReport).
+- Issue has a one-to-many relationship with attachments (photos/docs) and a one-to-one (or one-to-many, but practically one) relationship with Timesheet (each issue can have at most one Timesheet for work done).
-- In the ERD, ServiceRequest is linked to RequestPhotoAttachmentItem (child table of attachments) and to ServiceReport.
+- In the ERD, Issue is linked to Custom Attachment (for general attachments) and to Timesheet.

-### RequestPhotoAttachmentItem

-- A child table DocType for storing multiple attachments (photos or documents) related to a ServiceRequest.
-- Each item typically references a file (via CustomAttachment).
-- In the diagram, it’s shown linking ServiceRequest to CustomAttachment (many attachments per request).

 ### CustomAttachment

 - A unified doctype for any file stored (could cover what was “PhotoAttachment” and “DocumentAttachment”).
 - Fields include an ID, file URL or Drive ID, file type, and metadata.
-- CustomAttachment records are linked to parent documents via the child tables (like RequestPhotoAttachmentItem or ServiceReportDocumentItem).
+- CustomAttachment records are linked to parent documents directly (e.g., File DocType) or via child tables in some cases.
-- In the ERD, CustomAttachment is the central file reference, with lines from it to those child tables (meaning one attachment can potentially be referenced in multiple contexts if needed).
+- In the ERD, CustomAttachment is the central file reference.

-### ServiceReport
+### Timesheet

-- The DocType for work completion reports/acts.
+- The DocType for work time logging.
-- Fields include a link to the related ServiceRequest, date of report, status (Draft/Submitted), and a total amount.
+- Fields include a link to the related Issue, start/end dates, status (Draft/Submitted), and total hours.
-- ServiceReport has two child tables: ServiceReportWorkItem and ServiceReportDocumentItem.
+- Timesheet has one child table: Time Log.
-- It is typically one per ServiceRequest (1:1 relationship in logic, enforced by linking fields and validation).
+- It is typically linked to one Issue (1:1 relationship in logic).
-- In the ERD, ServiceReport links back to ServiceRequest (one report per request).
+- In the ERD, Timesheet links back to Issue (one timesheet per issue).

-### ServiceReportWorkItem

-- A child table under ServiceReport to list detailed tasks or items in the report.
-- Fields include description of work, quantity, unit, and cost.
-- Many work items belong to one ServiceReport.

-### ServiceReportDocumentItem

-- Another child table under ServiceReport for attachments.
-- Each entry links to a CustomAttachment (file) that is attached to the report (e.g.
-- a scan of signed document).
-- Many documents can be attached to one ServiceReport.

 ### Invoice

 - A custom model (could be a DocType in ERPNext or an external entity) representing an invoice for either client billing or subcontractor payment.
 - Fields include an ID, linked Project (if applicable), the month/period or date, amount, currency, counterparty (Customer or subcontractor), status (e.g.
 - New, Sent, Paid), and references to attachments (like PDF of the invoice or acts).
-- In the ERD, Invoice is linked many-to-one with ServiceProject (a project can have multiple invoices over time).
+- In the ERD, Invoice is linked many-to-one with Project (a project can have multiple invoices over time).
 - It also implicitly links to Customer or subcontractor, though in the model that may just be a text field or a link to Customer/Supplier.

 ### PayrollEntryCustom